eliasfaisal/FilesRepo/README.md

 ====
 This repo was created to save the files for next batches.<br/>

-Chek [`configuring.md`](https://github.com/eliasfaisal/FilesRepo/blob/main/configuring.md) at [ProtoType Branch](https://github.com/eliasfaisal/FilesRepo/tree/prototype), for building your clone.
+Check [`configuring.md`](https://github.com/eliasfaisal/FilesRepo/blob/main/configuring.md) at [ProtoType Branch](https://github.com/eliasfaisal/FilesRepo/tree/prototype), for building your clone.
 <br/><br/>